 Walk.
 Run.
 Bike.
 Camp.

-Make your own tracks on one of the the nation’s longest suburban rail-trails.
+Make your own tracks on one of the the nation’s outstanding rail-trails.
 Bonus: If you live near Pittsburgh, Pennsylvania, it’s right in your back yard!

-The Montour Trail is a multi-use, non-motorized recreational rail-trail encircling Pittsburgh.
-It is the longest suburban rail-trail in the country.
-When completed, the Trail will extend 47.4 miles from Coraopolis (northwest from the city along the Ohio River) to Clairton (southeast along the Monongahela River).
-A 6.3-mile branch near milepost 7.8 connects directly to the Pittsburgh International Airport’s parking lot via a relatively flat, light-traffic secondary road.
+The Montour Trail is a multi-use, non-motorized recreational pathway around Pittsburgh, making it the longest suburban rail-trail in the country.
+When completed, the Trail will extend 47.4 miles; branch routes increase the overall length to 63 miles.
+The relatively-flat half-loop stretches from Coraopolis (13 miles northwest of Pittsburgh along the Ohio River) to Clairton (15 miles southeast of the city, on the Monongahela River).
+A branch in the northwest section connects directly to the Pittsburgh International Airport.

-The Trail connects to other rails-to-trails as well.
-You can easily get to the Great Allegheny Passage (GAP) and the C&O Canal Towpath, a completed trail system that stretches over 335 miles from Pittsburgh to Washington, DC.
+The Trail connects to other rails-to-trails in western Pennsylvania.
+You can easily get to the Great Allegheny Passage (GAP) and the C&O Canal Towpath, a completed trail system that stretches 300+ miles from Pittsburgh to Washington, DC.
 The Panhandle Trail — a converted railroad line that stretches almost 30 miles from Weirton, West Virginia, to Carnegie — meets up with the Montour Trail west of McDonald (southwest of Pittsburgh).

-Currently, 45 miles of the Montour Trail are completed with two gaps (M 35.8 & 39.1) in the South Park Township portion of the trail.
+Currently, 45 miles of the Montour Trail are completed with several short gaps in the southeast section.